ChandlerXiandeYang/USL_unification/README.md

 All function's h can be input by manually.
 If you want to compare with JMP or others, you can manually input.
 For example, if we input h=2.8809, then for Equipment DAR, the value from my R coe is exactly the same as in JMP.

+Almost all functions here are used in the manuscript